 One of the biggest excuses that people use for not commuting by bike is that they are worried about sweat and their work doesn’t have a shower.

-We hope these tricks and tricks will help you feeling fresh and clean after a bike commute.
-Not having a shower at work shouldn’t be a deterrent from becoming a bike commuter.
+We hope these tricks and tricks will help you feel fresh and clean after a bike commute.
+Not having a shower at work shouldn’t deter you from becoming a bike commuter.